endorlabs/brokenpython/solution/solution.md

    curl http://127.0.0.1:5000/health
    ```

    If the fix is applied correctly, you should see a successful response.
+Remember that you have to apply `safe_load` in both routes and if you do not apply it to the health check this will still fail.

 ---